7RU7H/Archive/Tools/C2/Sliver/TALK-Pwning-the-Domain-With-Sliver-Framework.md

 Recap:
 - Recent changes to GOAD
 - Starting on Meeren in Essos domain from
-	- From Kali asrep roast to `khal.drogo`
+	- From Kali ASREP roast to `khal.drogo`
 	- Owned `braavos` server
 	- Enumerated with Bloodhound
 	- [[GenericAll]] on `viserys`